Murder in English law: Starting points, post-2003

-Schedule 21 is due to be replaced by Schedule 21 of the Sentencing Act 2020, but this is only a consolidating statue which does not change the law.
+Schedule 21 is due to be replaced by Schedule 21 of the Sentencing Act 2020, but this is only a consolidating statute which does not change the law.

 Related proceedings and crimes

 Coroner verdicts

 In the case of death arising violently or "unnaturally", suddenly with an unknown cause; or in prison or police custody, there is a duty to hold an inquest (a formal inquiry) to ascertain the identity of the deceased, time and place of death, and method of death (but no further specific allegations).
 A range of verdicts are possible; cases where murder is a consideration are likely to return a coroner's verdict of unlawful killing, covering all unlawful killings and in particular murder, manslaughter and infanticide.
 The standard for this ruling is beyond reasonable doubt; failure to meet this standard would usually result in a verdict of accidental death or death by misadventure, or an open verdict where the cause is not known.

 Other verdicts possible cover suicide, accident, execution of sentence of death and lawful killing (formerly "justifiable homicide").
 The verdict does not name individuals as responsible parties.